survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Loading CSS

 To load CSS, you need to use [css-loader](https://www.npmjs.com/package/css-loader) and [style-loader](https://www.npmjs.com/package/style-loader). *css-loader* goes through possible `@import` and `url()` lookups within the matched files and treats them as a regular ES6 `import`.

-This process allows to rely on other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
-If an `@import` points to an external resource, *css-loader* skips it.
-Only internal resources get processed further by webpack.
+If an `@import` points to an external resource, *css-loader* skips it as only internal resources get processed further by webpack.

+The matched files can be processed through loaders like [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader) and these possibilities are discussed in the *Loading Assets* part of the book.

-After *css-loader* has done its part, *style-loader* picks up the output and injects the CSS into the resulting bundle.
-The CSS be inlined JavaScript by default, and it implements the HMR interface.
-As inlining isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
+Since inlining CSS isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
 You will do this in the next chapter.

-{pagebreak}

 To get started, invoke

 ```bash
 npm install css-loader style-loader --save-dev
 ```

+{pagebreak}

 Now let's make sure webpack is aware of them.
 Configure as follows: